Anurag404OpenSourceRules/audioset_tagging_cnn/README.md

 ```

 ## Audio tagging using pretrained models
 Users can inference the tags of an audio recording using pretrained models without training.
-Details can be viewed at [scripts/0_inference.sh](scripts/0_inference.sh) First, downloaded one pretrained model from https://zenodo.org/record/3987831, for example, the model named "Cnn14_mAP=0.431.pth".
+Details can be viewed at [scripts/0_inference.sh](scripts/0_inference.sh) First, download one pretrained model from https://zenodo.org/record/3987831, for example, the model named "Cnn14_mAP=0.431.pth".
 Then, execute the following commands to inference this [audio](resources/R9_ZSCveAHg_7s.wav):
 ```
 CHECKPOINT_PATH="Cnn14_mAP=0.431.pth"
 wget -O $CHECKPOINT_PATH https://zenodo.org/record/3987831/files/Cnn14_mAP%3D0.431.pth?download=1